 What is a Gut Instinct?

 Most of us have experienced the sense of knowing things before we know them, even if we can’t explain how.
 You hesitate at a green light and miss getting hit by a speeding truck.
 You decide on a whim to break your no-blind-dates policy and wind up meeting your life partner.
 You have a hunch that you should invest in a little online startup and it becomes Google.
+(Learn more about the science of intuition and how to cultivate your intuitive skills by reading “Gut Feelings: The Science of Intuition.”)

 If only you could tap into those insights more often, right?
 Turns out you can, especially if you learn to identify which signals to focus on — whether they’re sweaty palms, a funny feeling in your stomach, or a sudden and inexplicable certainty that something is up.